awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 ### Overview of a Blue/Green Deployment<a name="welcome-deployment-overview-blue-green"></a>

-A blue/green deployment reroutes traffic from your application's original environment to a replacement environment\.
-Your environment depends on your CodeDeploy application's compute platform\.
+A blue/green deployment is used to update your applications while minimizing interruptions caused by the changes of a new application version\.
+CodeDeploy provisions your new application version alongside the old version before rerouting your production traffic\.
 +  **AWS Lambda**: Traffic is shifted from one version of a Lambda function to a new version of the same Lambda function\.
 +  **Amazon ECS**: Traffic is shifted from a task set in your Amazon ECS service to an updated, replacement task set in the same Amazon ECS service\.
 +  **EC2/On\-Premises**: Traffic is shifted from one set of instances in the original environment to a replacement set of instances\.